 Visualize a wide-open basin at about 7600 feet elevation, ringed by mountain ranges along each horizon, dominated by the isolated Mount Blanca Massif (with three fourteeners, of which Mount Blanca is the tallest, and the fourth highest of Colorado’s 53 peaks that exceed 14,000 feet), and baldachined with a sky that redefines the meaning of immense.
 The sheer size of the San Luis Valley (8000 square miles) as well as the seeming endlessness of the firmament put our apparently important everyday concerns into perspective and invite one’s gaze and mind to wander.

-Used for centuries by American Indians, settled first by Mexicans who became US citizens after the US-Mexican War (1846-1848), the expanse also beckoned European Americans.
+Used for centuries by Native Americans and settled by Mexicans who subsequently became US citizens after the US-Mexican War (1846-1848), the expanse also beckoned European Americans.
 Some succeeded in making a living, many did not.
 Abandoned homesteads are reminders of the exigencies of life in a high desert.

 Home to breathtaking sunrises and sunsets, it is also one of our state’s agricultural regions, specializing in barley, potatoes, and head lettuce.
 Much of the land is used for grazing livestock, and short are the intervals of time when one does not see cattle or horses, either within fences, or without.